PranavBansode8421/Iphone_Calculator_App/README.md

 # iPhone Calculator App

-A simple yet functional clone of the iPhone Calculator app built using modern web technologies.
-This project demonstrates clean design and basic calculator functionality, perfect for learning or enhancing your front-end development skills.
+An engaging and practical replica of the iPhone Calculator app crafted using modern web development technologies.
+This project showcases an intuitive design and fundamental calculator capabilities, making it ideal for both learning and enhancing front-end development skills.

 ## Features